igorschultz/containerSecurity-demo/README.md

 1. To be able to trigger pod isolation, first you need to deploy a Kubernetes Network Plugin, such as Project Calico as mentioned here: <https://github.com/trendmicro/cloudone-container-security-helm>.
 2. If you haven't done that yet, please back to `Requirements` step 7.
 3. If you have deployed Calico correctly, from your cluster terminal (not the attacker) you can run `kubectl get networkpolicy -A` to see all the network policies as below:

 ![Network Policies](images/network-policy.PNG)
 4. From your attacker container terminal, run `python3 exploit-python3.py $URL "touch /etc/cron.daily/testfile"` to trigger the isolation action.
 5. The mitigation action takes up to 5 minutes to isolate the pod.
 6. Once you see the logs on your Container Security Runtime Events, back to the cluster terminal and run `kubectl get networkpolicy -A` again.
 7. You'll see there's a new NetworkPolicy created and your web app isn't reachable anymore.

 ![Isolate Policies](images/isolate-policy.PNG)
 8. Container Security automatically create the network isolation policy, and applies it to your container by adding a label to your pod as the target for the policy.
 9. You can run `kubectl describe pod java-goof -n java-goof` to check the new label and `kubectl describe networkpolicy trendmicro-oversight-isolate-policy -n java-goof` to check the policy.

 ![Isolate Policies](images/isolate-policy.PNG)

 ![Pod Isolate](images/pod-isolate.PNG)
 10. Once you delete the isolation network policy, your application will be reachable again.

 # Attacking with CloudShell
-If you want to show an attack from outside your container, you can upload the `exploit-python3.py` file into CloudShell an execute the same commands we did on phase 3 and 4.
+If you want to show an attack from outside of your Kubernetes cluster, you can upload the `exploit-python3.py` file into CloudShell an execute the same commands we did on phase 3 and 4.

 ## Limitations